Bragg spectrum, K-theory and Gap Labelling of aperiodic solids: Introduction

+Let $\Et$ stand for the group formed by the topological Bragg peaks.
+We will construct a morphism $\Phi:\Lambda^n\Et \to K_{n+d}(\Ape)$ from the exterior module of $\Et$ into the $K$-theory of the algebra of the $d$ dimensional solid.
+It tells us that a good part of the $K$-theoretic invariants of the solid come from its topological Bragg spectrum.
+We will furthermore see that the Chern numbers of the invariants coming from the topological Bragg spectrum can be directly obtain from a simple module morphism from $\Lambda^n\Et$ to $\Lambda^{d-n}\R^d$.
+This can be summarized by the commutative diagram

+where the left vertical map is the morphism induced by the inclusion $\imath:\Et\to{\R^d}^*$, $D$ is the Poincar\'e (or Hodge-) duality operator, and the right vertical map the Connes pairing with the standard Chern-cocycles defined by the translation action and its dual on $\Ape$.

+The above is formulated for the cases in which there is no external magnetic field.
+We leave the question of what happens under the influence of a magnetic field open, commenting only on the two-dimensional case, which already indicates that the situation is more subtle.

+A special case arises if $n$ equals the dimension $d$ of the solid in the above diagram.
+In this case the right vertical arrow corresponds to the linear functional $\tp_*$ on $K_0(\Ape)$ induced by the trace per unit volume which we will denote here $\tp$.
+The above diagram is then related to Bellissard's $K$-theoretical formulation of the gap labelling and the image of the right vertical arrow $\tp_*$ is the gap-labelling group \cite{bellissard1986k,bellissard1992gap}.
+Indeed, (\ref{eq-main-diagram}) becomes

-Here $d$ is the dimension of the solid and $\det(k_1\wedge\cdots \wedge k_d) $ the determinant of the matrix spanned by the vectors $k_1,\cdots, k_d$, that is, the signed volume of the parallel epiped spanned by these vectors. \end{theorem} The composition $\tau_*\circ \Phi$, which we also call the Bragg to Gap map, is in one dimension given by $k\mapsto \frac{k}{2\pi}$ and hence injective.
-We investigate the question of when the image of $\tau_*\circ \Phi$ exhausts the gap-labelling group.
-This gives a justification of the gap-labelling found in the literature for quasi-periodic chains, but also points out the limitation of our topological approach.
-The mystery of the gap-opening mechanism for the standard Hamiltonian on the Thue-Morse chain escapes our topological analysis.
+where $\det(k_1\wedge\cdots \wedge k_d) $ is the determinant of the matrix spanned by the vectors $k_1,\cdots, k_d$, that is, the signed volume of the parallel epiped spanned by these vectors.
+The composition $\tp_*\circ \Phi$, which we also call the Bragg to Gap map, is in one dimension given by $k\mapsto \frac{k}{2\pi}$ and hence injective.
+We investigate the question of when the image of $\tp_*\circ \Phi$ exhausts the gap-labelling group.
+Our answer provides a justification of the gap-labelling found in the literature for quasi-periodic chains, but also points out the limitation of our topological approach.
+Indeed, if the Bragg to Gap map is not surjective, then there are gap-labels which to not come from the Bragg spectrum.
+This happens in particular for the Thue-Mores chain and so the mystery of the gap-opening mechanism for the Kohmoto Hamiltonian on the Thue-Morse chain escapes also our topological analysis.